What Are the Elements of Poetry?

 Step 1: Before reading the poem, ask students to list a few common things for which they are grateful.
 Have them pick one of their "common things" and explain why it's important to them.
 (Example: tooth paste, pencils)

-Step 3: Display the Response Sheet 1 transparency on the overhead and ask to students to answer the questions in their notebook.
+Step 3: Display the "Ode to Pablo's Tennis Shoes" Response Sheet on the overhead or projector and ask to students to answer the questions in their notebook.

-Step 4: Now, review the poetic terms from the same transparency and have students write the terms and definitions in their notebooks.
+Step 4: Review the poetic terms from the same Response Sheet.
+Have students write the terms and definitions in their notebooks.

-Step 6: Now, using Reproducible 1, have students reread the poem.
-They will now write what they learned about Pablo in the left column and write down evidence from the poem that supports their statements in the right column.
+Step 7: Have students write what they learned about Pablo in the left column and write down evidence from the poem that supports their statements in the right column.

-The completeness of the notebook answers to Response Sheet 1 and listed poetic terms and definitions will be reviewed.
-Teacher observation of student participation will also be noted.
+The completeness of students' notebook answers to the "Ode to Pablo's Tennis Shoes" Response Sheet questions and listed poetic terms and definitions will be reviewed.
+Observation of student participation should also be noted.